bryango/arch-community/README.md

 # Arch `community` package forks

+**Note:** Arch upstream has moved to gitlab for packaging.
+Forked packages will hence be managed at https://gitlab.archlinux.org/bryango.
+Note that one has to add the proper commit email at https://gitlab.archlinux.org/-/profile/emails in able to push there.
+This repo is hence deprecated.

 This repo hosts forked branches of the Arch `community` repo.
 Branches:

 - user mods are applied on `packages/*/trunk`, tracking upstream changes